socrates018/iot-project/README.md

   - Optionally runs a specified Python script with the proper environment

 - `git-clone-replace.sh` - Utility for replacing the current repository with a fresh clone (useful for resolving Git conflicts)

+- `install_udp_to_mqtt_service.sh` – Installs a systemd service to run `raspberry1/udp_to_mqtt.py` on startup using the Python virtual environment.
+This ensures the UDP-to-MQTT gateway starts automatically after boot.
+The script:
+  - Checks for the venv Python interpreter
+  - Creates a systemd service file for `udp_to_mqtt.py`
+  - Enables and starts the service
+  - Usage: `sudo bash install_udp_to_mqtt_service.sh`
+  - Check status: `sudo systemctl status udp_to_mqtt`
+  - View logs: `sudo journalctl -u udp_to_mqtt -f`

+- `install_mqtt_to_influx_service.sh` – Installs a systemd service to run `raspberry2/mqtt_to_influx.py` on startup using the Python virtual environment.
+This ensures the MQTT-to-InfluxDB bridge starts automatically after boot.
+The script:
+  - Checks for the venv Python interpreter
+  - Creates a systemd service file for `mqtt_to_influx.py`
+  - Enables and starts the service
+  - Usage: `sudo bash install_mqtt_to_influx_service.sh`
+  - Check status: `sudo systemctl status mqtt_to_influx`
+  - View logs: `sudo journalctl -u mqtt_to_influx -f`

 ## Getting Started
 1. **ESP32 Nodes**: Flash the appropriate firmware from `platformio/` to your ESP32-C3 Super Mini boards.
 Connect AHT20 and ENS160 sensors as described in the project documentation.